jrog20/westminster_auto/notes.md

 - user is asked which vehicle they would like to see more information about
   - Ordered list using index
-- user enters a vehicle number and the additional information on that vehicle is provided x- Body = the rest of the string (after year/make/model) x- Transmission x- Drive x- Fuel x- Engine
+- user enters a vehicle number and the additional information on that vehicle is provided x- Body x- Transmission x- Drive x- Fuel x- Engine
-- user can get back to the main list by typing "main list"
+- user is asked if they would like to select another vehicle or exit